lammps/lammps/doc/src/fix_electrode_conp.rst

 the electrode capacitance matrix would be singular, and thus its last row is replaced with *N* copies of its top-left entry (:math:`\mathbf{C}_{11}`) for invertibility.

+The global array output is mainly useful for quickly determining the 'vacuum capacitance' of the system (capacitance with only electrodes, no electrolyte), and can also be used for advanced simulations setting the potential as some function of the charge-at-0V (such as in the in.conq2 example mentioned above).

 ----------